 In addition to meeting the new effluent limit for total nitrogen, WASA has existing NPDES Permit requirements for treating wet weather flows at Blue Plains.
 The latter requirement is part of WASA's Long Term Control Plan (LTCP) for the combined sewer system.
-The purpose of this report is to present WASA's approach to meet the new total nitrogen effluent limit and to comply with its existing permit conditions to treat wet weather flows.
+On April 13, 2007, WASA submitted a Draft Total Nitrogen Removal/Wet Weather Plan (TN/WW Plan) to EPA.
+The purpose of the report was to present WASA's approach to meet the new total nitrogen effluent limit and to comply with its existing permit conditions to treat wet weather flows.
+After submittal of the draft plan, a public participation program was conducted to solicit comments on the plan.
+The program included a notice in the Washington Post, making information available at public information depositories and WASA's web site, and holding an informational meeting and a public meeting.
+This report is WASA's Final TN/WW Plan and includes a summary of the public participation program and responses to comments in Appendix F.